North Caucasus Military District: History

+Formations at the end of the 1980s

-In the District in 1988-89 were the 128th cadre Air Assault Brigade at Stavropol, subordinated directly to Army General Nikolai Ivanovich Popov and his High Command of the Southern Military Direction at Baku; the 173rd Guards District Training Centre at Groznyy (the former 42nd Training MRD renamed in 1987), the 14th Tank Division, and the 110th Guards Artillery Division, other smaller formations and units all under district control, plus the formations and units in the 12th, 34th, and 42nd Army Corps.
-The 110th Guards Artillery Division had been established in 1966 by being upgraded from brigade status.
+In the District in 1988–89 were the 128th cadre Air Assault Brigade at Stavropol, subordinated directly to Army General Nikolai Ivanovich Popov and his High Command of the Southern Military Direction at Baku; several divisions (14th Tank; 110th Guards Artillery; 173rd Guards District Training Centre); other smaller formations and units all under district control; plus the formations and units in the 12th, 34th, and 42nd Army Corps.

+Headquarters and staff of the district were at Rostov-on-Don.